iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 #### Experimental...
-Experimental Display Systems are included for fun.
+These specific Display Systems are only included for fun.
 They are coded in a non-standard, jerry-rigged way and are not guaranteed to work properly.

 | Experimental Display System | Description |
 | --- | --- |